pniederw/expecty/README.md

 ## Getting Started

-Currently, Expecty is based on the Scala Macros fork of Scala (https://github.com/scalamacros/kepler).
-The goal is to get it to work with the upcoming Scala 2.10 proper (possibly already with a milestone).
+Currently, Expecty is based on the Scala Macros fork (https://github.com/scalamacros/kepler).
+The goal is to get it to work with the upcoming Scala 2.10 (possibly already with a milestone).
 Because there are no binaries published for the Scala Macros fork, its GitHub repo needs to be added as a Git submodule, and the Expecty build will take care of building a Scala distribution from it.

     $ git checkout git@github.com:pniederw/expecty.git
     $ git submodule init